wavemaker/docs/learn/react-native/skeleton-loader.md

 :::

-### Uploading Animation Resource File

-If you want to apply the custom animation resource using Lottie, you need to first download and upload the animation resource Json file.

-1. Go to File Explorer > click **+** icon to add new resource.
-2. Click **Upload Files** the required resources under animation in resources folder.
-You can also view it in the studio.

-<iframe width="560" height="315" src="https://www.loom.com/embed/eff9de7b0e4845a297841532941bfb92?sid=7354a60d-2d13-4355-bfe9-fc6a3a6fd960" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>

 ## Implementing Skeleton Loader

 We can apply Skeleton Loader at different levels like Page, Prefab, and Partial level.

 ### Page Level

-Skeleton Loader gets internally applied at Page level by default when it is enabled at application level.
+When Skeleton Loader is applied at Page level, all the available components in the Page get the Skeleton loader applied.
+It gets internally applied at Page level by default when it is enabled at application level.
 To apply the Skeleton Loader at application level, refer [Enabling at Application Level](#enabling-at-application-level).

 ### Prefab Level

-For Prefabs, you can use the `skeletonanimationresource` property in the Markup tab.
+For [Prefabs](/learn/app-development/custom-widgets/prefabs-overview/), you can use the `skeletonanimationresource` property in the Markup tab.
 To use Lottie animation, it is necessary to first [upload the animation resource file](#uploading-animation-resource-file).

 1. Go to Markup tab of the Page.
 2. For the Prefab, add the `skeletonanimationresource` property.